Kimball County, Nebraska

 Kimball County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 3,434.
-Its county seat is Kimball.
-The county was formed in 1888 and named after railroad pioneer Thomas Lord Kimball.
-In the Nebraska license plate system, Kimball County is represented by the prefix 71 (it was the county having the seventy-first-largest number of vehicles registered in the state when the license plate system was established in 1922).
+As of the 2020 census, the population was 3,434. and was estimated to be 3,391 in 2025.
+The county seat and the largest city is Kimball.

+In the Nebraska license plate system, Kimball County was represented by the prefix "71" (as it had the 71st-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Kimball County was created on November 6, 1888 and named after railroad pioneer Thomas Lord Kimball.

 Geography

+According to the United States Census Bureau, the county has a total area of 952.501 sqmi, of which 951.942 sqmi is land and 0.559 sqmi (0.06%) is water.
+It is the 19th-largest county in Nebraska by total area.

 The terrain of Kimball County consists of rolling hills sloping to the east.
 The flatter portions are mainly used for agriculture, mostly dry farming with a modest amount of center pivot irrigation.
 A small drainage, Lodgepole Creek, feeds into the Oliver Reservoir, in the western central part of the county.
-The county has a total area of 952 sqmi, of which 952 sqmi is land and 0.6 sqmi (0.06%) is water.
-The highest natural point in Nebraska, Panorama Point at 5,424 ft, is located in Kimball County.
+The highest natural point in Nebraska, Panorama Point at 5424 ft, is located in Kimball County.

-The FIPS code of Kimball county is 31105.